duketopceo/Dixi/AI_to_Khan.md

 - ✅ Ollama connection - working perfectly
 - ✅ Backend health - responding correctly
 - ✅ AI service status - connected to Ollama
-- ✅ Frontend - accessible and running
+- ✅ Frontend - accessible and running (checks both port 3000 and 5173)
 - ✅ WebSocket server - listening on port 3002

 All the core services passed their tests!
 The frontend and backend are both open in your browser now.